fedi-e2ee/public-key-directory-specification/Specification.md

 Don't blindly assume that the public keys we vend are trusted to the maximum level without the users verifying some other mechanism (e.g. safety numbers).

+### Understanding the role of signatures at different layers of the protocol

+There are signatures at multiple layers of the protocol.
+Each signature has a different purpose and provides different security properties.

+The outermost layer (ActivityPub, HTTP Message Signatures via RFC 9421) exists solely to authenticate a Protocol Message between a Fediverse instance and the Public Key Directory server.
+This asserts that the Protocol Message being passed to the Directory has come from an authenticated user to the instance.
+This signature is not stored or committed to the Transparency Log.

+In the middle layer, you have the Protocol Message Signatures.
+These are generated client-side by the end users.
+The signed bundles are then optionally HPKE-encrypted to the Directory's encapsulation key.
+This ciphertext is then passed to the Instance.
+If the user has permission to send messages to the Directory, the Instance will pass it on with a valid HTTP Message Signature attached to the blob.

+Instances **SHOULD** reject plaintext `BurnDown` messages from being signed and passed onto the server and provide a specific mechanism for moderators to use for account recovery.

+At the bottom layer, each leaf on the Merkle Tree consists of [three components](#tlog-integration), including a signature (generated by the Directory) of the Protocol Message.
+This allows third parties to ensure each leaf on the tree was signed by the Public Key Directory server.
+It also introduces a bit of unpredictability to the Merkle Root for each message (provided the server's secret key is kept secret).